 Where to Stay

 If you prefer to have western style facilities, and a place guaranteed an ocean view and ocean breeze, then these three are likely to be of interest.
-(Click on the name to go to their own Websites).

 There are rooms for a dozen or so guests in bungalows, and family rooms with a double and up to 3 singles.
 All paths in the resort lead back to the bar and restaurant which is over the water.
 Every table has a view of the ocean and black tip reefies come by at dusk for the amusement of the guests.